-With nearly 80 percent of the world’s population having access to mobile phones and SMS, it should be no surprise that market research from The State of SMS has predicted that “by 2020, 48.7 million consumers will opt in to receive business SMS.”
+With nearly 80 percent of the world’s population having access to mobile phones and SMS, it should be no surprise that 78 percent of US consumers state that text messaging is the most efficient way to reach them for purchases and updates.

 Here are just a few reasons to add this underused communication channel to your marketing follow-up strategy:

-- 90% of SMS messages are read within three minutes of receipt.
+- 90 percent of SMS messages are read within three minutes of receipt.

 - The response rate for SMS is higher than mobile advertising.